jvalue/jayvee/apps/docs/docs/dev/03-jayvee-extensions.md

 > **Warning**
 > The generic types of `BlockExecutor<I,O>` need to match the input and output types of the corresponding `BlockMetaInformation`.
->
-> - E.g. use `undefined` or `void` for `IOType.UNDEFINED`, `Sheet` for `IOType.SHEET` and so on
-> - For other types, see [libs/execution/src/lib/types/io-types](https://github.com/jvalue/jayvee/tree/main/libs/execution/src/lib/types/io-types).
->
-> Be careful, as there is currently no mechanism to detect such potential mismatches.

 #### 4. Register the new `BlockExecutor` in the execution extension